nikolajo/ci-push/README.md

 ci-push
 =======

-DRAFT!

 This project aims to annihilate CI polling

 The idea is to create a loosely coupled system that allows different VCS's to emit commit events and different CI platforms to listen for these events.
 Thereby achieving push from the VCS to the CI platform.
 The purpose of the Push Server is to decouple the VCS and CI systems and thereby avoiding point to point integrations.
-Once a hook or trigger is written for a VCS it can be used with any and all CI systems ( that has a plugin ).
+Once a hook or trigger is written for a VCS it can be used with any and all CI systems ( that has a plugin ) and vice versa.

 The future might bring a Push Server in the cloud, so it isn't necessary for everybody to install their own server ( which will be identical to each other )